IanConnolly/ianconnolly.github.io/_posts/2014-06-17-4-weeks-at-mozilla.md

 what happens pre-flight for our build &amp; test jobs on our slaves.
 A huge amount of resources are wasted and complexity added &amp;
 duplicated by having these checks inside our build and test jobs rather than managed externally.
+More resources available means everything else runs faster, smoother, and cheaper - making Mozilla that little bit more effective.
-Runner v1.0 is being deployed tomorrow, and all going well I should be starting work on Runner N+1 next week.
+Runner v1.0 is being deployed this week, and all going well I should be starting work on Runner N+1 next week.

 Concurrently to this, I started a rebuild of [Clobberer](https://wiki.mozilla.org/ReleaseEngineering/Applications/Clobberer).